 Those are all good reasons to pour that cup of morning coffee – and perhaps to have several more during the day.
 The last one, however, brings us back to our main topic: consuming coffee and protein supplements together.

 Combining coffee and protein powder has become an internet craze, particularly on TikTok.

 Proponents claim that it helps with weight loss, particularly for those on a low-carb diet, and that it ensures proper muscle growth and recovery.
 They also say that it provides an even greater energy boost than they get from drinking coffee by itself.

-TikTok influencers usually make “proffee” by mixing regular coffee with a protein shake.
-It’s easy to do, and the beverage that they create is likely to have a distinctive and delicious taste.
+TikTok influencers usually make “proffee” by mixing coffee with a protein shake.
+It’s pretty easy to do, and the combination they create is likely to have a distinctive and delicious taste.

-Others take their protein powder of choice and mix it into their cup of coffee.
-That doesn’t always work out well, since the powder may not fully dissolve in coffee; you can wind up with a clumpy or foamy mess.
+Others take their protein powder of choice and mix it into a cup of coffee.
+That doesn’t always work out well, since the powder may not fully dissolve in coffee and you can wind up with a clumpy or foamy mess.
 The better approach is to blend the coffee and powder together.

-What if you also want to add milk, cream or a creamer like Coffee-Mate?
+What if you also want to add milk, cream, or a creamer like Coffee-Mate?
 You’re adding more calories and carbs to the coffee and you’re diluting it even further.
-The same is true, to a lesser degree, for alternative milks and creams that don’t contain added protein like almond milk, oat milk, or coconut cream.
+The same is true, to a lesser degree, for alternative milks and creams like almond milk, oat milk, or coconut cream that don’t contain added protein.

 The smarter approach is to find a creamer that already has additional protein mixed in.